harmeling/TRASHED2022-how-to-record-lectures/README.md

-**Problem**: after the recording you would like to get rid of some passages of your video, but how can you quickly find the exact locations afterwards in the editor of Camtasia?  wrongly?
+**Problem**: after the recording you would like to get rid of some passages of your video, but how can you quickly find the exact locations afterwards in the editor of Camtasia?

 **Solution**: let a timer/stopwatch (with seconds) run in the menubar (e.g. Horo.app works well, or put a stopwatch on your table).
 If you